 Testing & Quarantine Upon Return

-PCR tests in Morocco appear difficult to locate, so it’s best to reach out to your hotel for assistance.
+If you need to find a test in COVID-19 test in Morocco, they appear difficult to locate, so it’s best to reach out to your hotel for assistance.
 Tests appear to cost in the 700 MAD (~$96) range and you can also call the Moroccan Ministry of Health at +212 (0)8-01-47-47 to find options near you, as per the US Embassy.

 Current Health Requirements in Morocco